shen-727/shen-727/README.md

-# shen-727 is always a greenhand
+# shen is always a greenhand